scikit-learn-contrib/mimic/doc/user_guide.rst

 Estimator
 ---------
-:class:`_MimicCalibration` is the main class of mimic calibration.
+`_MimicCalibration` is the main class of mimic calibration.

     >>> from mimic import _MimicCalibration